-Awards will be announced during the 2018 spring semester.
+Awards will be announced during the 2022 spring semester.

 NPPF Scholarship Application

 NPPF scholarships are awarded to encourage those with the talent and dedication to photojournalism and who need financial help to continue their studies.
-Applicants must be enrolled full-time in a four-year college or university in the United States.
-Foreign students studying here are eligible.

-- Still photographers do not apply for a particular scholarship but are considered for a pool of six scholarships: Bob East, Reid Blackburn, Bob Baxter, Kit C. King, Jimi Lott and NPPF Still and Multimedia Scholarship.
+- Still photographers apply for a pool of seven scholarships: Bob Baxter, Reid Blackburn, Brown/Folwell, Bob East, Fujiflim, C.Thomas Hardin and Mary C. Hardin Scholarship, Kit C. King, Jimi Lott, NPPF Still and Multimedia Scholarship and Sony Photojournalism Scholarship.

 Preparing to apply